 There are some vegetables that are just MADE for fermentation, and cucumbers are one of those vegetables.
 They naturally ferment, which is why traditional pickles always involve fermentation (even if you can them afterwards).

 However, sliced honey garlic pickles don’t follow this traditional method.
-Instead they use raw honey to provide the culture for a quick ferment.
-Finished within 3-5 days, these are more like refrigerator pickles.
+Instead, they use raw honey to provide the culture for a quick, sweet ferment.
+Finished within 3-5 days, these are more like a fermented refrigerator pickle.

 They are a simple and delicious alternative for anyone who prefers a sweet pickle.